mono/website/docs/advanced/pinvoke/dllnotfoundexception.md

     (GdiExample.exe:18793): Mono-WARNING **: DllImport unable to load library 'libgdiplus.dll: cannot open shared object file: No such file or directory'.
     <snip>

-What we see here is that mono is making several attemps to locate the missing library, by prepending "lib", replacing the ".dll" extension with ".so", etc, but it was still unable to find the library.
+What we see here is that mono is making several attempts to locate the missing library, by prepending "lib", replacing the ".dll" extension with ".so", etc, but it was still unable to find the library.

 If a library location has not been explicitly specified in a [DllMap](/docs/advanced/pinvoke/dllmap/) entry in an application or assembly .config file, Mono will search for a library in a few places: